-Hiring Tech Talent: Executive Search vs Talent Pipelining, which is the right choice for you?
+Hiring Tech Talent: Executive Search vs Talent Pipelining

 Over the last year, we’ve seen an acceleration of digital transformation across multiple sectors, with many companies having to play catch-up to more digitally enabled organisations as a response to COVID.
 Without factoring in the impact of the pandemic, more traditional, conservative sectors such as the banking and finance industry have been experiencing a gradual erosion of their business over time because by and large they have to date failed to successfully execute a digital transformation strategy.